JakeGJH/JakeGJH.github.io/index.md

 ## About Me

-I'm a <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/intelligent-transportation/" target="_blank"> Intelligent Transportation</a> Ph.D. candidate at <a href="https://www.hkust-gz.edu.cn/" target="_blank"> The Hong Kong University of Science and Technology (Guangzhou)</a>,
+I'm a <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/systems-hub/intelligent-transportation/" target="_blank"> Intelligent Transportation</a> M.Phil. at <a href="https://www.hkust-gz.edu.cn/" target="_blank"> The Hong Kong University of Science and Technology (Guangzhou)</a>,
 <!-- , specifically within the <a href="https://med.nyu.edu/research/sackler-institute-graduate-biomedical-sciences/" target="_blank"> Vilcek institute of Biomedical Sciences</a> and the Department of <a href="https://med.nyu.edu/departments-institutes/population-health/" target="_blank"> Population Health</a>.
 Under the mentorship of Prof.  -->
 working under the mentorship of Prof.<a href="https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WEI-Wei/wwei" target="_blank"> Wei WEI</a>.
 My research involves developing solutions for transportation decarbonization and energy transition, such as EV charging methods and charging infrastructure locating.